x close

 This made us curious as to how revenue marketers viewed marketing and sales alignment at their organization.

-How you rate sales and marketing alignment at your company
+How do marketers rate their current sales and marketing alignment?

 To gain an understanding of how good the alignment of the sales and marketing teams is at an organization, we asked our respondents to rate it at their company.